COMPANY

 Basic Policy

-Mitsui Fudosan has both a Board of Directors and a Board of Corporate Auditors and has also established a Compensation Advisory Committee and Nomination Advisory Committee to enhance management transparency regarding compensation for managing directors and nomination of managing directors and corporate auditors.
+Mitsui Fudosan has both a Board of Directors and a Board of Audit & Supervisory Board Members and has also established a Compensation Advisory Committee and Nomination Advisory Committee to enhance management transparency regarding compensation for directors and nomination of directors and Audit & Supervisory Board Members.
 It has also adopted a corporate officer system to enhance the soundness and efficiency of management by separating and strengthening management and executive functions.
 Mitsui Fudosan also invites and appoints outside directors to strengthen the oversight functions of the directors and enhance management transparency.

-In addition, corporate auditors conduct audits to evaluate the status of business execution by managing directors while coordinating with the Audit Department and the certified public accountant.
+In addition, Audit & Supervisory Board Members conduct audits to evaluate the status of business execution by directors while coordinating with the Audit Department and the certified public accountant.
 Moreover, steps have been taken to put in place the Mitsui Fudosan Group Compliance Policies, as well as a structure that will ensure that Group directors and employees engage in business activities in an appropriate manner.

 (1) Board of Directors

-The Board of Directors, headed by Chairman Masanobu Komoda and comprising twelve members, including eight internal directors (Masanobu Komoda, Takashi Ueda, Takashi Yamamoto, Takayuki Miki, Yoshihiro Hirokawa, Shingo Suzuki, Makoto Tokuda and Hisashi Osawa) and four outside directors (Tsunehiro Nakayama, Shinichiro Ito, Eriko Kawai, and Mami Indo), decides on issues material to Mitsui Fudosan and monitors the execution of business by managing directors.
-The corporate auditors also attend meetings of the Board of Directors and provide opinions as necessary.
+The Board of Directors, headed by Chairman Masanobu Komoda and comprising thirteen members, including eight internal directors (Masanobu Komoda, Takashi Ueda, Takashi Yamamoto, Shingo Suzuki, Makoto Tokuda, Nobuhiko Mochimaru, Akiko Kaito, and Mizuho Wakabayashi) and five outside directors (Eriko Kawai, Mami Indo, Takashi Hibino, Yo Honma, and Tsuyoshi Nagano ), decides on issues material to Mitsui Fudosan and monitors the execution of business by directors.
+The Adit & Supervisory Board Members also attend meetings of the Board of Directors and provide opinions as necessary.

 (2) Compensation Advisory Committee

-The Compensation Advisory Committee, headed by independent outside director Tsunehiro Nakayama as Chairman and comprising six members, including four independent outside directors (Tsunehiro Nakayama, Shinichiro Ito, Eriko Kawai, and Mami Indo), President and Chief Executive Officer Takashi Ueda, and one internal director (Makoto Tokuda), meets on matters pertaining to the compensation of managing directors.
+The Compensation Advisory Committee, headed by independent outside director Takashi Hibino as Chairman and comprising seven members, including five independent outside directors (Eriko Kawai, Mami Indo, Takashi Hibino, Yo Honma, and Tsuyoshi Nagano ), President and Chief Executive Officer Takashi Ueda, and one internal director (Makoto Tokuda), meets on matters pertaining to the compensation of directors.

 (3) Nomination Advisory Committee

-The Nomination Advisory Committee, headed by independent outside director Tsunehiro Nakayama as Chairman and comprising six members, including four independent outside directors (Tsunehiro Nakayama, Shinichiro Ito, Eriko Kawai, and Mami Indo), President and Chief Executive Officer Takashi Ueda, and one internal director (Makoto Tokuda), meets on matters pertaining to the nomination of managing directors and corporate auditors, as well as the appointment and dismissal of managers.
+The Nomination Advisory Committee, headed by independent outside director Takashi Hibino as Chairman and comprising seven members, including five independent outside directors (Eriko Kawai, Mami Indo, Takashi Hibino, Yo Honma, and Tsuyoshi Nagano), President and Chief Executive Officer Takashi Ueda, and one internal director (Makoto Tokuda), meets on matters pertaining to the nomination of directors and Audit & Supervisory Board Members, as well as the appointment and dismissal of managers.

-The Board of Corporate Auditors, headed by Permanent Auditor Hiroyuki Ishigami and comprising five corporate auditors, including two internal auditors (Hiroyuki Ishigami and Wataru Hamamoto) and three outside auditors (Yukimi Ozeki, Minoru Nakazato, and Mayo Mita), formulates auditing policies and determines assignments.
+Audit & Supervisory Board, comprising five Audit & Supervisory Board Members, including two internal Audit & Supervisory Board Members (Wataru Hamamoto and Yoshihiro Hirokawa) and three outside Audit & Supervisory Board Members (Minoru Nakazato, Mayo Mita and Michiko Chiba), formulates auditing policies and determines assignments.
 It also receives reports and discusses material items on audits conducted according to these policies and assignments.
-Note that the Corporate Auditor’s Department has been established specifically to assist the corporate auditors with their work, and each corporate auditor has been assigned two dedicated employees.
+Note that Audit & Supervisory Board Members' Department has been established specifically to assist the Audit & Supervisory Board Members with their work, and each Audit & Supervisory Board Member has been assigned two dedicated employees.

 (5) Corporate Officer System

-Mitsui Fudosan has introduced a corporate officer system with the aim of creating a business execution framework that best suits its operating environment and activities.
-By promoting the separation and reinforcement of the management and executive functions, which were previously the responsibility of the directors, the system enhances management soundness and efficiency.
-In addition, seeking to further reinforce the management of the Mitsui Fudosan Group, we have also introduced a Group corporate officer system, under which executives at Group companies have been given a status and mission similar to those of the corporate officers.
-As of April 1, 2023, we have 29 managing officers and 12 Group officers.
+The introduction of a corporate officer system promotes the separation and reinforcement of the management and executive functions, the system enhances management soundness and efficiency.
+In addition, seeking to further reinforce Mitsui Fudosan Group management, we have also introduced a Group corporate officer system, under which executives at Group companies have been given a status and mission similar to those of the corporate officers.
+We have 32 managing officers and 14 Group officers (as of June 26, 2026).

 (6) Executive Management Committee

-The Executive Management Committee, consisting of executive corporate officers, has been formed to deliberate and report on important matters related to business execution and supervises internal control and risk management.
-Full-time corporate auditors also attend meetings to stay informed of important decision-making processes and the status of business execution, and provide opinions as necessary.
+The Executive Management Committee, consisting of executive corporate officers, has been formed to deliberate and report on important matters related to business execution and conduct reporting.
+Full-time Audit & Supervisory Board Members also attend meetings to stay informed of important decision-making processes and the status of business execution, and provide opinions as necessary.

 (7) Financial Auditing